-Alexander D. Pencu is a Partner in the litigation group where his practice concentrates on complex commercial litigation.
-Mr. Pencu has significant cross-border and international litigation experience and has tried cases in both federal and state courts, as well as before arbitration panels.
-Mr. Pencu’s litigation experience includes antitrust, breach of contract claims, business torts, unfair trade practices, trade secret misappropriation, shareholder derivative suits, corporate divorces, disputes arising from the sale of businesses and non-compete claims.
+Alexander Pencu is a partner in the New York office of Meister Seelig & Fein and is a member of the Commercial Litigation Practice.
+Mr. Pencu’s has significant cross-border and international litigation experience and he has tried cases in both federal and state courts, as well as before arbitration panels.
+Mr. Pencu’s work includes particular focus on antitrust, breach of contract claims, business torts, unfair trade practices, trade secret misappropriation, shareholder derivative suits, corporate divorces, disputes arising from the sale of businesses and non-compete claims.

-University of Rochester.
-B.A.
-Economics & Political Science
+B.A., University of Rochester, Economics & Political Science

 Southern District of New York

 Before joining MSF in 2010, Mr. Pencu was an attorney with Robinson & Cole LLP.

 Achieved full defense verdict in three panel JAMS arbitration on behalf of American Fortune 500 biotechnology company on a $20 million indemnity claim asserted by European biotechnology conglomerate arising over apportionment of liability from misformulated fungicide product sold into marketplace.

 Successfully defended a public company, the largest distributor of electronic and communications products, in a multi-million dollar jury trial in Connecticut involving alleged conspiracy between public communications companies and construction companies to defraud the U.S. Government of funds relating to federal E-Rate capital projects.